Kotrotsos/html-good-parts/README.md

 ===============

 This is by no means as good as Javascript- the Good Parts by Douglas Crockford.
 However I wanted a place to highlight some of the lesser known niceities that come with HTML.
+It is not complete- I just started writing.

 When talking about HTML, I do mean HTML and not XHTML.